ioos/i52n-sos/index.md

 A test instance of the current development version (bleeding edge/not yet released) of i52n-SOS is also available:

 <http://dev.demo.i52nsos.axiomdatascience.com>

+## Testing the i52n-sos implementation

+The i52n-sos implementation of the IOOS SOS specification can be tested using an (incomplete) collection of CTL tests.
+See the [ioos-sos-compliance-tests](https://github.com/ioos/ioos-sos-compliance-tests) project.

 ## Issue Tracker